exasol/public-knowledgebase/Templates/QuestionAndAnswer.md

 Replace this text with the question and all background information.
 Please do not change the section headings in this template.
 Thank you for your help!

-Please do not change, delete, or move the div tags in this template.

 ## Answer

 Replace this text with an answer to the question.